openworm/open-worm-analysis-toolbox/documentation/Worm Tracking Software.md

 3. [Track-A-Worm, An Open-Source System for Quantitative Assessment of C. elegans Locomotory and Bending Behavior](http://www.plosone.org/article/info:doi/10.1371/journal.pone.0069653)
   * (We had [blogged about this one](http://blog.openworm.org/post/60312568840/ios-game-looks-to-kickstart-neuroscience-education) on 9 September 2013)
   * On 23 Feb 2014 Dr. Zhao-Wen Wang, the co-author of this system, sent us the [link to download the software](http://zwwang.uchc.edu/wormtrack/index.html).
-  * The system can apparently handle most omega bends.  (although not the system linked to here; only the latest version which is available only by emailing Dr. Wang directly)
+  * Unlike the Schafer Lab's WT 2.0, the Track-A-Worm system can apparently handle most omega bends.  (although not the system linked to here; only the latest version which is available only by emailing Dr. Wang directly)